 - Can you please help me determine the style so that I may choose an appropriate siding material?

-Jackie Craven, Architecture Guide, says:What a lovely home!
+Jackie Craven, About.com Architecture, says:What a lovely home!
 The steep, complex roof and arched doorway are typical features of the Cotswold Cottage style.
 The Cotswold Cottage is actually a subtype of the Tudor house style, and may also be called an Ann Hathaway Cottage, a Hansel and Gretel Cottage, or simply and English Country Cottage.
 The most typical siding is brick, stone, or stucco, but you need not let that fact dictate your choice.
 What type of siding did the house have back in 1928?
 (Perhaps you can find out by removing a few shingles in a hidden corner of the house.)
 If the house has always been sided in wooden shingles, this type of siding may be your best choice.